-Ramachandra Guha: Ashwin’s bowling skills stand out – so why does his memoir show him with a bat
+Ramachandra Guha: Ashwin’s bowling skills stand out – so why does his memoir show him with a bat?

 Nonetheless, it is worth noting in this regard that of the five books authored by (or ghosted for) Warne, two have merely his face on it, while three show him bowling or having taken a wicket.
 We await a memoir by Kumble; as and when it comes, it is unlikely to carry a cover photograph showing the taker of 619 Test wickets holding a bat.

 The greatest living cricket writer once wrote a whole book about a single cricket photograph.
-It is a wonderful book, which I wrote admiringly about in these columns several years ago (see ).
+It is a wonderful book, which I wrote admiringly about in these columns several years ago.
 But since my name is not Gideon Haigh, I have stuck to the cliché and spun out of a photo only slightly more than a thousand words.
 All that you have read so far was written before I had read Ashwin’s memoir.
 Now that I have done so, I can confirm that at least one passage confirms my analysis of why the book carries the cover it does.

 The passage begins: “It eventually becomes another conversation with [the bowler-turned-batter-turned- coach WV] Raman.
 I tell him what I honestly feel.
 Bowlers are used as blue-collar workers by batters as they wish.
 Why is it that a bowler apologizes to a batter in the nets if he bowls a bad ball and not the batter if he plays a bad shot?”